lmbcosta/MarvelProject/README.md

 # Marvel Project
-This project aims to consume data from [Marvel API](https://developer.marvel.com) in order to present two screens: Characters list and Character Detail
+This project aims to consume data from [Marvel API](https://developer.marvel.com) in order to present two screens: Characters list and Character detail.

 ## Requirements
 * iOS 13.2

 ## Structure
-Marvel Project is composed by these main artifacts
+Marvel Project is composed by these main artifacts:

 Components  | Main Responsability
 ----------- | -------------------